 Inini provides a space where people can receive support and encouragement around family life.
 Together we explore various issues that are part of day to day family living such as parenting, family breakdown and working through different crisis situations that come up in life.

-Providing food hampers for refugees and asylum seekers during the COVID-19 lockdown.
+During the 2020 pandemic lockdown, Inini took action by providing food hampers for refugees and asylum seekers during the COVID-19 lockdown.